-Here are links to the two factsheets explored during our Virtual Session:
+Here are links to the two factsheets we used:

 Following the exploration time, participants were asked to share their observations with the group.